-All four courses from CHEM 421-424.
-Note: With the approval of the Head of Department, one of the courses may be replaced by Honours 400-level courses from another subject with a total EFTS of at least the same value.
+All 8 courses from CHEM 430-437.

+Note: With the approval of the Head of School, two of the courses may be replaced by 400level courses from another subject within science with a total EFTS of the same value.

-P: 60 points at 300-level in the same subject.
+P: 60 points at 300level in the same subject.